JeremieLitzler/journal/docs/2023/02/7-most-productive-edible-crops-to-sow-in-february-huw-richards/README.md

   - Gardening
 tag:
   - Huw Richards
-  - February
+  - In February
 ---

 ![Planting seeds into modules](/images/2023-02-06-plant-seeds-in-modules.jpg 'Credits: image taken from Huw Richards’ vlog')

 Even if you know it might be a little too early, it’s hard to resist starting sowing seeds.
 Huw shares with us what we can sow in February.

 Thanks to Huw Richards for sharing his wisdom and knowledge!
 I wrote the following notes watching the video published on Huw Richards’ channel.

 <!-- more -->